kyle-matthews/multinational-retail-data-centralisation/README.md

 ### 2. Installation Instructions

-This program will run straight from your command line so the directory containing all of the files needs to be saved somewhere where you can find it.
+This program will run straight from your command line so the directory containing all of the sub-folders and files need to be saved somewhere where you can find it.

 **(Warning: If you remove/move any Python files, it will most likely result in the program no longer working.)**